real estate questions

 11. What Is Earnest Money?

-When you make an offer on a property, your real estate agent will require a banker’s check as part of the paperwork (checks are equivalent to cash and the deposit is generally between 1% and 3% of the purchase price).
-This action is performed in order to show the seller that the buyer’s offer is genuine.
-Therefore the earnest money is made in good faith.
+When you make an offer on a property, your real estate agent will require a banker’s check as part of the paperwork (checks are equivalent to cash, and the deposit is generally between 1% and 3% of the purchase price).
+This action shows the seller that the buyer’s offer is genuine.
+Therefore, the earnest money is made in good faith.

 A mortgage broker acts as a third-party go-between, handing the funds from the buyer to the seller.
 The check (or cash) is put in a trust or escrow account for safekeeping.
 If a deal is made, the earnest money is applied to the down payment and closing costs.
-If there’s no agreement, the money will return to the buyer.
+Without an agreement, the money will be returned to the buyer.

 Important: If both parties agree to a contract, but the buyer backs out later, the earnest money may not be refunded.
 Inquire about safeguarding your earnest money deposit and how to protect it, such as through offer conditions.